 Dr. Richard Steele, PhD

 Dr. Steele is an original founder of Lingraphica.
-As the company’s Chief Scientist, he is responsible for the Lingraphica’s treatment technology as well as the research on its effectiveness.
+As the company’s Senior Researcher, he is responsible for the Lingraphica’s treatment technology as well as the research on its effectiveness.
 Prior to founding Lingraphica, he was a Research Health Scientist at the Rehabilitation Research and Development Center of the Palo Alto VA Medical Center.
 He holds a BS in Physics from Stanford University and an MA and PhD in Slavic Languages and Linguistics from Harvard University.
 He holds three U.S. patents related to rehabilitation.